eclipse-tractusx/item-relationship-service/local/testing/testdata/README.md

 (Optional) A list of BPNs Filter upload to upload only specific BPNs

 **-d, --dataplane <[URL ...] >**
-(Optional) If specified, these public dataplane URLs will be displayed in the digital twin href
+(Optional) If specified, these public dataplane URLs will be displayed in the digital twin in attribute 'href'

 **--aas3 <[BPN ...] >**
-(Optional) Flag to create AAS assets in version 3.0
+(Optional) Flag to create AAS assets according to version 3.0.1

 **--allowedBPNs <[BPN ...] >**
 (Optional) (Required for --aas3) A list of allowed BPNs which will be added to the specificAssetIds when creating DTR assets